bbl-dres/green-inventory/prototype-main/docs/DATAMODEL.md

   Swiss federal government happens to use SAP).
 The cadastral masters are fixed national authorities: the land registry for EGRID and ownership, the building register for EGID, and the official cadastral survey for geometry.
+- English-first model: entity names carry their German equivalent (EN / DE);
-- English-only model: German appears only in the enumerations (Section 5) and the terminology reference (Section 6.4); the physical German field names are in the source document ([`SOURCE-GDB.md`](SOURCE-GDB.md)).
+  attributes stay English, since most are self-explanatory.
+The full glossary is the terminology reference (Section 6.4), and the physical German field names are in the source document ([`SOURCE-GDB.md`](SOURCE-GDB.md)).
 French and Italian are planned.
 - Conform to authorities: cadastral facts (parcel, ownership, land cover, building) follow the Swiss registers; the app does not redefine them.